ABSTRACT SUBMISSION GUIDELINES

 Programme Available Online: Late March 2019

-The abstract submission process for WABF 2019 will be through an online submission portal
+The abstract submission process for WABF 2019 is closed.

 Presenting Authors are requested to create an account and submit an abstract for review according to the guidelines set out below.
 The same account will be used when you register for the conference.
 Please keep the email and password used to create the account for future use.
 Please do not create a new account.
 Should you require any assistance or have a query about online submission, contact firstname.lastname@example.org